-One project which has focused particularly on choosing the most economic fuel sources from a range of agricultural resources has been in Guatemala, where the improvement of the coffee-drying operation in a poor farmers' co-operative or beneficio in the highlands is being studied.
+One project which has focused particularly on choosing the most economic fuel sources from a range of agricultural resources has been in Guatemala, where the improvement of the coffee-drying operation in a poor farmers' cooperative or beneficio in the highlands is being studied.
 There is little flat land to extend the concrete drying floor, or patio, and little operating cash available to run a conventional dryer.
 Thus, only partial drying of the bean after removal from the berry has been possible.
-Here complete drying is seen as beneficial to the co-operative since currently, the co-operative must sell the partially dried coffe beans at a low price to another agency which finishes the drying and receives a better price.
+Here complete drying is seen as beneficial to the cooperative since currently, the cooperative must sell the partially dried coffee beans at a low price to another agency which finishes the drying and receives a better price.

-The Guatemala researchers have designed, constructed and are testing a concrete bed dryer, heated by hot air from a furnace/heat exchanger unit which can burn a variety of agricultural waste materials.
-Figures 2 --- (pp. 10 and 11) indicate alternatives evaluated and/ the comparative costs for drying a proportion of the coffee handled by the beneficio at peak times.
-All the fuels had been tested for technical feasibility..
+The Guatemalan researchers have designed, constructed and are testing a concrete bed dryer, heated by hot air from a furnace/heat exchanger unit which can burn a variety of agricultural waste materials.
+Figures 2 and 3 (p.
+77) indicate alternatives evaluated and the comparative costs for drying a proportin of the coffee handled by the beneficio at the peak times.
+All the fuels had been tested for technical feasibility.
 The burning of partially dried coffee pulp was found to be most attractive, having the added side benefit of reducing the serious pollution problem caused by its disposal.
 This is now being tested fully over a season, to determine actual economic viability.
 The social aspects are being examined in terms of designing acceptable management of the pulp, its drying and storage.